RobertoTCo/Template-Rproject-renv/README.md

     │                         It can also be used as root directory for GitHub Pages to create a project website.
     │
     ├── lib                <- Folder for any files that provide useful functionality for your work, but do not constitute a statistical analysis per se.
-    │                         Specifically, you should use the lib/helpers.R script to organize any small functions.
+    │                         Specifically, you should use the lib/helpers.R script or utils.R for more pythonic approach to organize any small functions.
     │                         Big blocks of functions for a specific topic could belong to a proper package or be stored in a .R script.
     │
     ├── notebooks          <- Folder with final running scripts.
 Can be raw scripts, Jupyter or R notebooks.